1 9 7 6 (UK)

 They cheered pilot Alan Gibson, who took seven attempts to land his fighter plane and survived the ribbing of his mates.

-They didn’t mind when Chaplain Bernard Marshall used four-letter words – “swearing is not as bad as blasphemy,” he said, adding that most of these once-shocking words were common parlance and “a term of endearment on Ark Royal“.
+They didn’t mind when Chaplain Bernard Marshall used four-letter words – “swearing is not as bad as blasphemy,” he said, adding that most of the words were common parlance and “a term of endearment on Ark Royal“.

 And they loved the adventure when a sailor with acute appendicitis had to be airlifted off an American submarine by helicopter and transferred to Ark Royal.
 When he was halfway between the two vessels, hanging on the end of a rope, a huge wave swept him and the winchman who clung to him into the sea.